-Furthermore, we demonstrate that 2D bubble equivalence has no effect on 0D block: Figs. \ref{antiPBC}(c) shows an alternative type of deformation: at each 1D block, this deformation is identical with aforementioned one, but at each 0D block, there is an alternative Majorana chain with \textit{odd} fermion parity surrounding it.
-Nevertheless, for spinless fermions, Majorana chain is not compatible with reflection symmetry \cite{rotation}, hence this deformation is forbidden by reflection symmetry.
-Therefore, the overall effect of 2D ``Majorana'' bubble equivalence is deforming the 1D FSPT phase (protected by on-site $\mathbb{Z}_2$ symmetry) decorations on all 1D blocks to a trivial state, see Fig. \ref{deformation}.
+Next, we further investigate whether 2D bubble equivalence can change the fermion parity of 0D blocks or not.
+We have already seen that 2D ``Majorana'' bubble equivalence leaves double Majorana chains on all 1D blocks.
+Correspondingly, it leaves 16 Majorana modes at each 0D block $\mu_1/\mu_3$ and 8 Majorana modes at each 0D block $\mu_2$ as the edge modes of double Majorana chains on 1D blocks.
+Apparently, these Majorana modes cannot be connected to Majorana chains with PBC surrounding the 0D blocks(with fermion parity odd): It is well-known that Majorana chain is not compatible with reflection symmetry; however, the Majorana chain with PBC surrounding 0D block must across at least one reflection axis.
+As a result, the overall effect of 2D ``Majorana'' bubble equivalence is deforming the 1D FSPT phase (protected by on-site $\mathbb{Z}_2$ symmetry) decorations on all 1D blocks to a trivial state.